 Investment Charges

-(a) The Participating Parties in that well shall pay to the Operator a one-time slot usage fee for the use of a slot on the Production System equal to __ percent (__%) of the Cost of the Production System; provided, however, each Non-Participating Party’s share of the slot usage fee shall be included in the calculation of any Hydrocarbon recoupment to which it is subject as a result of the Non-Consent Operation’s utilizing that slot.
+(a) The Participating Parties in that well shall pay to the Operator a one-time slot usage fee for the use of a slot on the Production System equal to __ percent (__%) of the Cost of the Production System; provided, however, each Non-Participating Party’s share of the slot usage fee shall be included in the calculation of any Hydrocarbon Recoupment to which it is subject as a result of the Non-Consent Operation’s utilizing that slot.
 Within fifteen (15) days of its receipt of that fee, the Operator shall distribute to the Participating Parties in the Production System their Participating Interest Share of that payment.
 For purposes of calculating the slot usage fee, the total Cost of the Production System shall be reduced by ______ percent (__%) per month, commencing on the date the Production System was installed and continuing every month thereafter until the month actual drilling operations on that well is commenced; however, the total Cost of the Production System shall not be reduced by more than ______ percent (__%) of the total Production System’s costs.
 The Cost of additions to the Production System shall be reduced in the same manner commencing the first month after the addition is installed.

 If that well is abandoned, having never produced Hydrocarbons, the right of the Participating Parties in that well to use the Production System slot through which the well was drilled shall terminate unless those Parties commence drilling a substitute well for the abandoned well through the same slot within ninety (90) days of the abandonment.
 If that substitute well is abandoned, having never produced Hydrocarbons, the right of the Participating Parties in that well to use the Production System slot through which the well was drilled shall terminate.